 I booked my hike in the gorgeous summer month of July.
 Thinking that it wouldn’t be as cold at the top of the mountain.
-But this lead to another issue.
-Starting a hike uphill in the Atlas Mountains in 40 degrees plus temperature is pretty tough.
+But this leads to another issue.
+Starting a hike uphill in the Atlas Mountains at 40 degrees plus temperature is pretty tough.
 Especially considering I had felt sick from the bus journey!

-As you hike in the Atlas Mountains you’ll meet several characters on the way up.
-The huge herds of goats bleat and give you added support on the hike.
-Honestly some of them sound so real, it’s very amusing and takes your mind off the challenge.
+As you trek in the Atlas Mountains you’ll meet several characters on the way up.
+Huge herds of goats bleat and give you added support on the hike.
+Honestly, some of them sound so real, it’s very amusing and takes your mind off trekking.
 The first herd of goats had some seriously over-protective dogs with them.
 Really snarling at us as we walked by, I guess just doing their job.
 Deep breaths and keep walking.
-Phew I made it!
+Phew, I made it!

-Most of the hard work is completed by lunch time.
+Most of the hard trekking is done by lunchtime.
 Our reward is an amazing Moroccan salad, with pasta and sauce prepared by our team.
 We have plenty of time relaxing under yet another walnut tree.
 I am beginning to like walnut trees!

-- Drink lots and lots of water, you don’t want to get dehydrated before you have even done day 1.
+- Drink lots and lots of water, you don’t want to get dehydrated before you have even done day one.

 - And secondly, don’t get too close to the goats, you never know who is watching you!

 - And a special sleeping bag tip, dedicated to one of our group.
 When buying a sleeping bag, check it is for adults, not children!!!